A bunch of suggestions for Library

 Hm, this space is already occupied by a progress bar.
 OK, then it's probably worth embedding a search bar right below the tabs bar (so that search bar could be made distinct for every playlist (it makes sense 'cause you may want to search in any playlist without using Ctrl + J shortcut).

-#4 Updated by Artem S. Tashkinov about 8 years ago
+#4 Updated by Artem S. Tashkinov over 8 years ago

 John Lindgren wrote: